po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/README.md

 * Resolve a merge conflict that results from a `git pull`

-## Comprehension Check

-You will be employer-ready if you can answer the following questions:

-1. What is a Git merge conflict and how do you resolve it?

-2. What are media queries and how do they work?

-3. What CSS techniques can be used to customize form elements?

 ## Homework

 For your homework this week, you will use HTML and advanced CSS techniques to build a responsive, mobile-friendly portfolio web app.